-Metroline 51, the ‘Amstelveenlijn’, is in renewel and is not running from 2019 until 2021.
+Metroline 51, the ‘Amstelveenlijn’, is in renewal and is not running from 2019 until 2021.
 During this time, metro 51 will be converted to a tram.
 The new ‘Amstelveenlijn’ tram runs from Amsterdam South train station to the deep suburban south of Amstelveen.
 There are plans for the future to connect also the neighbour city of Uithoorn via the Amstelveenlijn.

 From Amsterdam to Amstelveen by bike

 It’s easy to get around in Amstelveen by bike.
 To get from Amsterdam to Amstelveen by bike is also easy.
 There is a beautiful bike path that starts at the old tram depot at Havenstraat, near the roundabout at Amstelveenseweg.
-The popular green bike path follows and old rail road track.
+The popular green bike path follows an old railroad track.
 There is a (very slow) museum tram line riding on these railroads (a great outing for kids).
 The bike path takes you via the Amsterdam Forest into Amstelveen in less than 20 minutes.

 Most people who live in Amstelveen drive their car to work in the morning only to return in the evening.
-Popular things to do in Amstelveen are bridge, hockey and tennis.
+Popular things to do in Amstelveen are bridge, hockey, and tennis.
 Groceries are done at rather tasteless concentrations of shops.